staller-lab/Gcn4-evolution/README.md

 `EC_Sog1_GCN4analysis_LeBlanc2024.ipynb`
 - Phophomutant (Phosphomimetic, Phosphonull) activity traces

-`FigureS16_clusteringADs.ipynb`
-- Clusters activation domain sequences and compares those with the WxxLF motif to those without the motif.

-`FigureS31_finches.ipynb`
-- GET FROM GEAN
-- Uses finches to calculate the attraction and repulsion between tiles and Med15

 `Sensu strictu v2.ipynb`
 - Plot activity traces of S. cerevisiae and closest species

-`FigureS7_gain_loss_F.ipynb`
-- Plots a subset of the ygob alignment on the species and gene tree
-- Highlights the F residues in the alignment